Should I advertise?

 Weekends 6 AM to 12 Midnight Saturdays & Sundays

 Should I advertise during nights and weekends?

-Is there a charge for an account manager to meet with me?
+Is there a charge for a Radio Marketing Professional to meet with me?

 What is a unique selling proposition?

-A Unique Selling Proposition is some feature or benefit of your product or service that customers and prospective customers can associate with your business.
-It can be a part of your "positioning statement" or "slogan" that listeners hear over and over again and associate with your business.
+Your Unique Selling Proposition can be incorporated into your "positioning statement" or "slogan" that listeners will hear over and over again and associate with your business.